Unveiling Roots: 'Long Sought' Podcast Marries Genealogy With AI, Exploring A German-American Journey

 (MENAFN- EIN Presswire)

-FORT MYERS, FL, UNITED STATES, October 2, 2023 /EINPresswire/ -- As they reach the age where exploring family roots becomes a fascinating pastime, environmental engineer John Oliver Smith from Fort Myers, Florida, and his wife, audio storyteller Iran Davar Ardalan, delve into the vibrant tapestry of John's lineage.
+FORT MYERS, FL, UNITED STATES, October 3, 2023 /EINPresswire / -- As they reach the age where exploring family roots becomes a fascinating pastime, environmental engineer John Oliver Smith from Fort Myers, Florida, and his wife, audio storyteller Iran Davar Ardalan, delve into the vibrant tapestry of John's lineage.
 This series not only unveils Smith's surprising German-American roots but also paves the way for the future of podcasting by integrating an AI assistant (in training) and audio synthetic character CK.

 Listen to the Long Sought Podcast Series on Spotify